 - What is evidence and how to gather it

 While an investigation may be time-consuming and costly if you outsource it is likely the cost of NOT conducting one could be substantially greater.

 If you dismiss or take disciplinary action against an employee without having properly investigated the incident or issue and establishing relevant facts it is possible that the Fair Work Commission or a Court could find that the dismissal or disciplinary actions were harsh, unjust or unreasonable and remedies at law could be applied.

 The Basic Complaint Handling 1 training program is a short course that runs for about 90 minutes to 2 hours, it is a lecture format with some interactive case studies and discussions.

 Basic Complaint Handling 2 is a half day course that has the same content but in addition provides managers with the opportunity to practice interviewing with our facilitators acting in the role of the complainant.

 We recommend a limit of 6 -8 managers in Basic Complaint Handling 2 to allow for sufficient interview practice time.

-The half day programs can be delivered a number of ways;
+The On demand programs can be delivered in 2 ways;

 1 x half day (approximately 4 hours) program.